jasonsbeer/Amiga-HDMI-Through-Hole/README.md

 # Amiga Video Slot to HDMI with Through Hole Components
 This project was inspired by the [Amiga Digital Video](https://github.com/c0pperdragon/Amiga-Digital-Video) project by c0pperdragon.
 This design makes use of the Amiga 2000/3000 video slot.
 I beleive in simplicity.
 This project installs in the Amiga video slot and makes use of easy to solder through hole components, making it friendly to even the novice DIYer.
-All the components are currently available through DigiKey, meaning they are easy to obtain.
+All the components are currently available through DigiKey, meaning they are readily available and easy to obtain.

 ![Video Card Image](Amiga-Card-Thru-Hole.png)